How to Create School Evacuation Plan

-Add title and background if necessary.
-Open the Title and Background library from the General category, and choose one to use.
+Add the title and background if necessary.
+Open the Title and Background library from the General category and choose one to use.
 You can also add your own school logo, slogan, notification, etc., on the fire evacuation plan.
 The following example uses a dark background.
 You can design whatever style you like.

 4. Save or Print